NCEMS/ocean-idr-database/README.md

 * First, run the command `sudo gocmd upgrade`

 * Second, run the command `gocmd init`.
-You will be prompted for four pieces of information:
+You will be prompted for five pieces of information:
   * (1) `iRODS Host [data.cyverse.org]`: hit enter to accept the default of `data.cyverse.org`
   * (2) `iRODS Port [1247]`: hit enter to accept the default of `1247`
   * (3) `iRODS Zone [iplant]`: hit enter to accept the default of `iplant`